The Retirement Commissioner monitors the impact of retirement villages legislation and provides advice and recommendations to the minister.

 Prescribe what must be included in key disclosure documents, occupation right agreements, registration requirements and deed of supervision arrangements with statutory supervisors.
-They compliment Parts 2 and 3 of the Act.
+They complement Parts 2 and 3 of the Act.

 Retirement Villages (Dispute Panel) Regulations 2006

-Set out dispute panel appointment and hearing processes, and compliment Part 4 of the Act.
+Set out dispute panel appointment and hearing processes, and complement Part 4 of the Act.